Sitting

 Using divided saddle chair, not having underwear, keeping cooler clothes, and reducing sitting are good ways to improve circulation and pelvic health.
 Watching TV by lying down, reduce the risky pressure on the pelvic floor.

+Anatomical drawing, cross-sectional view of a man's pelvic area while sitting on a standard office chair.
 Sitting conventionally also makes one slouch which in turn puts pressure on the intestine.
 This position makes the stomach muscles more passive.
 All this causes the flow of food to slow down and pack in the lower part of the colon.
 The diameter of the colon increases because of the increased internal pressure, and causes diverticulosis (= dangerous “pockets” in the colon wall).
 Thicker colon and rectum press the prostate and bladder.

 Poorly working colon can “leak” out toxic chemicals, which naturally irritate all organs nearby even more.
 A dense network of lymphatic vessels and lymph nodes around the intestine is designed to clean off all harmful biochemicals from the abdominal cavity and the pelvic bowl.